-March 1, 2024 The Legislature conducted a rare three-day work week before adjourning on Thursday after spending the majority of its time this week debating a bill (LB 1067) to phase out the inheritance tax over a five-year period.
-The arduous committee hearing process concluded on Thursday.
-Lawmakers will return to work on Monday to commence full days of legislative floor debate, consider a handful of bills pursuant to the "consent calendar" procedure and continue to process individual senator, committee and Speaker priority bills BANKING COMMITTEE PRIORITY BILL ADVANCES The Banking, Commerce and Insurance Committee has advanced its final Committee priority bill (LB 1074 - Omnibus Department of Banking Bill) to General File.
-LB 1074, introduced by Senator Julie Slama (Dunbar) would, among other things, renew the annual bank and savings and loan "wild-card" provisions.
-Prior to advancing the bill, the Committee adopted amendments incorporating the provisions of LB 710 (Credit Union Act), LB 872 (Central-Bank Digital Currency) and LB 1122 (Misleading Advertisements/Solicitations).
-(NBA POSITION: SUPPORT) The bills to be incorporated into LB 1074, are as follows:
+The Legislature has given first-round approval to LB 1074, one of the two Banking, Commerce and Insurance Committee Priority Bills which, as advanced, now contains the following provisions:

+LB 1074 - OMNIBUS DEPARTMENT OF BANKING BILL: Introduced by Senator Julie Slama (Dunbar), LB 1074 would, among other things, renew the annual bank and savings and loan "wild-card" provisions.
+Prior to advancing the bill, the Committee adopted amendments incorporating the provisions of LB 710 (Credit Union Act), LB 872 (Central-Bank Digital Currency) and LB 1122 (Misleading Advertisements/ Solicitations).
+(NBA POSITION: SUPPORT)